 Should any mark be removed from its proper position either by accident or otherwise, the Officer of the day shall, if possible, have it replaced.
-Should it be impossible to replace the mark in time for the boats to round it, the Officer of the day shall decide whether the race is to be restarted or not.
+Should it be impossible to replace the mark in time for the boats to round it, the Officer of the day shall decide whether the race is to be restarted or not, according to the restart rules.